 The #DATECHK function verifies that a specific datetime value is valid for a given datetime format.
 It requires a datetime format argument and a datetime value.
 It accepts an optional CENTSPAN value for interpreting datetimes with two digit years.
 An optional output return code argument allows the FUEL program to intercept error conditions.
 The #DATECHK function returns 1 if all arguments are valid and consistent, else 0 if all arguments are valid except for the date.

+'''

 %tst = #DATECHK(fmt, dat, span, %rc)

+'''

-- fmt Datetime format string for dat. - dat Datetime string to be validated against fmt. - span Optional CENTSPAN value. - %rc Return code variable (optional, output). - %tst Set to 1 if dat matches fmt, 0 otherwise.
+dat Datetime string to be validated against fmt.

+%tst Set to 1 if dat matches fmt, 0 otherwise.

 For example, the following fragment prints the string Bad on the FUNPRINT dataset: